tidyverse/tidyverse/README.md

 [![Travis-CI Build Status](https://travis-ci.org/hadley/tidyverse.svg?branch=master)](https://travis-ci.org/hadley/tidyverse)

-The goal of tidyverse is to make it easy to install and load multiple tidyverse packages in a single command.
+The tidyverse is a set of packages that work in harmony becuase they share common data representations and API design.
+The **tidyverse** package is designed to make it easy to install and load core packages from the tidyverse in a single command.

 Installation
 ------------